What is a personal pronoun in English?

 • Possessive pronouns: who owns what

-These are all about showing ownership: no apostrophes, no nonsense.
+These are all about showing ownership.
 They replace the noun entirely or show to whom something belongs.

 Possessive adjectives: my, your, his, her, its, our, their